-- Marketing is not about persuading people to buy the product you want to make.
+- It is certainly not just about persuading people to buy the product you want to make.

-Marketing is not tricking people into buying something against their better judgment.
+What is more, it is also not about tricking people into buying something against their better judgment.
 Consumers are sometimes tricked but that isn’t the aim of the subject I teach.

-We teach students that the easiest way to get people to want what you are offering is to find out what they want and offer it to them.
-Of course it is more complex than that, in later posts I will discuss issues such as the need to be profitable and unstable consumer wants.
-That said give consumers what they want and your task in persuading them to buy will be much easier.
+We teach students that the easiest way to get people to buy what you are offering is to find out what they want and offer it to them.
+Of course, it is more complex than that.
+In later posts, I will discuss issues such as the need to be profitable and the challenge of unstable consumer wants.
+That said, give consumers what they want and your task in persuading them to buy will be much easier.

-Aiming to serve consumer tastes profitably is known as the marketing concept and is at the heart of what marketing should be, and often is.
-Every few years academics refine the definition of marketing concept.
+Aiming to serve consumer tastes profitably is known as the marketing concept.
+This is at the heart of what the discipline should be, and often is.
+Every few years academics refine the definition of this concept.
 There remains room for improvement but Keith’s 1960 article is a good start: “We make and sell products for consumers“.
 I.e. we make what the consumers want not simply what it suits the company to sell.

 Read: Keith, Robert J. “The Marketing Revolution.”
 The Journal of Marketing (1960): 35-38.